quat1024/mods/README.md

 no datagen or anything. should be a "simple" crosscutting concern

 I would like a "no quatlib" option i can flick on per-mod.
-Rebind narrator on neoforge is small enough to not need quatlib.
+Rebind narrator is small enough to not need quatlib, especially on neoforge (on fabric i might want a config file to toggle on and off the AMECS integration, or to fiddle with modifier stuff, since i don't think that is available through the vanilla gui)

 Todo: needs ForgeGradle support for 1.20.1 and maybe below.